Auralcat/trying-out-gh-templates/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug report template
+name: "\U0001F41B Bug report template"
 about: Please use this template when submitting a bug report
+title: "[BUG]"
+labels: bug
+assignees: ''

 ---

 # What
 Description of the bug